mondeja/mkdocs-mdpo-plugin/docs/config.md

 <!-- mdpo-disable-next-line -->
 ### **`lc_messages`** (*bool* or *str*)

-It is common that for translations, an `LC_MESSAGES/` folder is created inside the language folder.
-If you need it you can set this setting as `true`, but if you want another folder name, you can pass a string, or even a relative path to create more than one folder between the language directory and their
+In the world of program translation is common the creation of a `LC_MESSAGES/` folder inside the language directory.
+If you need it you can set this setting as `true`, but if you want another folder name, you can pass a string, or even a relative path to create more than one folder between the language directory and their content:
-content:

 <!-- mdpo-disable-next-line -->
 === "true"

     === "Configuration"

         ```yaml
         plugins:
           - mdpo: